Skip to Content

 What’s A Walk-In Pantry?

-In other words, it doesn’t have the same preparation and staging countertop space that a butler’s pantry would have.
-Usually, you’ll use a walk-in pantry to store items like dry goods, canned goods, and other items that don’t need to be kept in a fridge or freezer like chips or spare drinks.
+In other words, it doesn’t have the same preparation and staging countertop space that butler’s pantries would have.
+Usually, you’ll use a walk-in to store items like dry goods, canned goods, and other items that don’t need to be kept in a fridge or freezer, like chips or spare drinks.

 In addition, walk-in pantries aren’t usually rooms of their own the way that butler’s pantries are traditionally used.
-Instead, these usually have the same concept as a walk-in closet but rather than being dedicated to clothes, it’s the food and drink items mentioned above.
+Instead, these usually have the same concept as a walk-in closet, but rather than being dedicated to clothes, they are the food and drink items mentioned above.
 See our guide to our guide to walk-in pantry dimensions.

 Walk-in pantries are typically built to save space but won’t serve as a high-traffic area either.
-While you might make your coffee in a butler’s pantry, you’re probably only going to go into a walk-in pantry to get something, peruse ingredients, or put something away.
-When you aren’t in the walk-in pantry, you can shut the door and it’s out of sight, out of mind like any other closet.
+While you might make your coffee in a butler’s design, you’re probably only going to go into a walk-in briefly to get something, peruse ingredients, or put something away.
+When you aren’t in the walk-in, you can shut the door and it’s out of sight, out of mind like any other closet.

-Pro: Versatility – The biggest benefit to a butler’s pantry is that it’s versatile.
+Pro: Versatility – A butler’s pantry’s biggest benefit is its versatility.
 You can use it for more than just storing items.
-As mentioned before, the counter space offered in a butler’s pantry gives you room to stage and place final touches on dishes before serving them to everyone there.
+As mentioned before, the counter space offered gives you room to stage and place the final touches on dishes before serving them to everyone there.

-Con: Expensive – On the other side, adding a butler’s pantry to your home can be costly, especially if you don’t have a pre-existing space to simply convert into a butler’s pantry.
-Still, this disadvantage is dampened by the fact that adding a butler’s pantry also adds value to your home.
+Con: Expensive – On the other side, adding a butler’s design to your home can be costly, especially if you don’t have a pre-existing space to simply convert into the layout.
+Still, this disadvantage is dampened by the fact that adding one also adds value to your home.

-Con: Cleaning – The only other downside to using a butler’s pantry for its countertop space is that it adds more to clean alongside your kitchen.
+Con: Cleaning – The only other downside to using its countertop space is that it adds more to clean alongside your kitchen.
 Luckily, this isn’t always as labor-intensive as you might expect.

-Pro: Extra Storage Space – One of the biggest benefits of a walk-in pantry is all of the storage space it offers.
-Unlike a butler’s pantry, a walk-in pantry doesn’t usually have the countertop space for preparing and adding the final touches to food.
+Pro: Extra Storage Space – One of the biggest benefits of walk-ins is all of the storage space it offers.
+Unlike a butler’s layout, a walk-in design doesn’t usually have the countertop space for preparing and adding the final touches to food.

 Just like butler’s pantries, walk-in pantries often seem complicated when it comes to finding space for them.
 Luckily, this point is partly saved by the fact that walk-in pantries are highly customizable, so you can adapt your specific design to fit your tastes and home.

-Con: Upkeep- Unfortunately one of the downsides to all of this storage capacity and organization is the upkeep required.
-Managing the walk-in pantry so it doesn’t become a mess takes some time.
+Con: Upkeep- Unfortunately, one of the downsides to all of this storage capacity and organization is the upkeep required.
+Managing the walk-in so it doesn’t become a mess takes some time.

 On the other side, a butler’s pantry is built as a transitional area and an extension of your kitchen while also offering plenty of storage space.
 Once again, this is largely thanks to the counterspace that a butler’